Chronicle Health

 Evidence for zero data retention and EU-only enforcement is available on request.

-No health data is stored on third-party servers, cloud platforms, or SaaS tools other than Proton and AWS Bedrock (which retains nothing).
+No health data is stored on third-party servers, cloud platforms, or SaaS tools other than Proton and AWS (which retains nothing).

-Device security
+Device Security

 • Full-disk encryption (AES-256) protects the processing device when powered off or closed